 But if those things aren’t deal breakers, you could be in for a real treat.
 Haskell is an outstanding language for building and rapidly iterating on high-quality software in small, skilled, and growing teams.
 As your codebase expands and evolves, Haskell’s ability to handle complexity, clarify thinking, and ensure consistency is a blessing.
 You will worry less about the server crashing when you go to sleep.
 You will spend less time on bugs in old code.
 You will refactor confidently and quickly.
-You will stand out from Java, Node, and Ruby shops when recruiting.
+You will stand out from Java, Node.js, and Ruby shops when recruiting.
 You will start to think about program construction in new, useful abstractions.
-Who knows, you might even enjoy your work more.
+In other words, there’s a good chance you’ll enjoy your work more.

 With hindsight, there are many things I would have done differently at Better; choosing Haskell is not one of them.